oracle/node-oracledb/doc/api.md

 make the connection unusable, then `close()` will drop that connection from the connection pool.
 So a future pooled `getConnection()` call that grows the pool will create a new, valid connection.

+This method was added to node-oracledb 1.9, replacing the equivalent alias `connection.release()`.

 ##### Parameters